United Airlines Flight 826

-On December 28, 1997, United Airlines Flight 826 was operated by a Boeing 747-100 flying from New Tokyo Airport (which changed its name to Narita International Airport in 2004), Japan to Honolulu International Airport, Hawaii.
+On December 28, 1997, United Airlines Flight 826 was operated by a Boeing 747-100 flying from New Tokyo International Airport (Narita), Japan to Honolulu International Airport, Hawaii.
 Two hours into the flight, at an altitude of 31,000 ft, the plane received reports of severe clear-air turbulence in the area and the seat belt sign was turned on.
 Moments later, the aircraft suddenly dropped around 100 ft, seriously injuring 15 passengers and 3 crew members.
 The plane turned around and landed safely back in Tokyo, but one passenger, a 32-year-old Japanese woman, died.

+Background

+Aircraft

+The aircraft involved, manufactured in 1971, was a Boeing 747-122 registered as N4723U with serial number 19882.
+It was powered by four Pratt & Whitney JT9D-7A engines.